Atlas975/Notes/OperatingSystems/Paging.md

 ![[Pasted image 20221212224501.png|400|400]]

-- the metadata in each process is used by the loader to ensure any requested libraries already exists in memory
+- Metadata in each process used by loader to ensure any requested libraries already exists in memory
 - Example of shared library execution:

 ![[Pasted image 20221213011529.png|400|400]]